Cascadia and Bioregionalism

 Cascadia and its underlying philosophy of bioregionalism continue to inspire future generations to challenge the status quo and what is possible, envision something different and act on what could be.
 Today, tens of thousands of individuals, hundreds of businesses and organizations, movements and causes have adopted and promote this positive regional identity and movement.
 What is the world that you would want to live in if all reality were stripped away?

 What does a world look like where people live happily, their needs met and in balance with their environments?
 What would this society look like?
 What steps can we take to get us there?
 With this passport, we invite you to join us as a citizen and inhabitant of our bioregion that spreads these principles and makes this vision a reality.

 Cascadia is a:

 bioregion defined by the watersheds of the Columbia and Fraser river valleys that stretches from Northern California to south east Alaska and as far east as the Yellowstone Caldera and continental divide.
 It encompasses most of the states and province of British Columbia, Washington, Oregon and Idaho, and parts of southeast Alaska, Northern California and Western Montana.

-inclusive social movement to empower every individual and community to be active around issues they care, and find solidarity and support.
+inclusive social, economic, cultural and political movement to empower every individual and community to be active around issues they care, and find solidarity and support.

 regional identity rooted in a love of place and stemming from shared experiences, environment, and need, as well as principles and values.